OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 Six 2pin (1x2pin) JST 2.00mm connectors labeled `option X` can be found along the bottom of the board.
 These can be used via the web-config to set up any number of combinations of features such as dual directional, turbo, reverse direction etc.

-A 2pin (1x2pin) JST 2.00mm connector labeled `5v out` can be found on the right side of the board which can be used for conencting additinoal devices which need to be powered via 5v such as an additional board like the Antagonist v2.0 or a strip of remote controlled LEDs.
+A 2pin (1x2pin) JST 2.00mm connector labeled `5v out` can be found on the right side of the board which can be used for connecting additinoal devices which need to be powered via 5v such as an additional board like the Antagonist v2.0 or a strip of remote controlled LEDs.
 Please take note of the power draw these connected devices will have and ensure you are not drawing too much power.

 A 20pin (1x20pin [5x4pin]) 3.5mm screw terminal row can be found along the top of the board which allows for an additional way to connect joysticks and buttons to the board should you not want to use the 20pin harness.
 This screw terminal row also has access to `option 1`.